-Former Pebble, Essential and webOS designer joins Google Home team
+Former Pebble, Essential and WebOS designer joins Google Home team

 A Google representative confirmed the hire to CNET but offered no further comment.

-Damir has previously served in design roles for the Pebble watch company as well as on the webOS operating system for HP and LG.
-He is the third executive to leave Essential in the past two months, with previous departures including its VP of Marketing Brian Wallance and its Head of Communications Andy Fouché.
+Damir has previously served in design roles for the Pebble watch company as well as on the WebOS operating system for HP and LG.
+He is the third executive to leave Essential in the past two months, with previous departures including its VP of Marketing, Brian Wallace, and its Head of Communications, Andy Fouché.